-TV presenter Fearne Cotton is fronting Project Interiors (working title), a new interior design competition TV series coming soon to BBC Two and Netflix.
-Fearne’s new eight-part TV series will see ten fledgling designers tackle interior design challenges and compete to win a life-changing design contract with a prestigious commercial client.
+TV presenter Fearne Cotton is fronting Interior Design Masters, a new interior design competition TV series now showing on BBC Two (coming to Netflix at a later date).
+Fearne’s new eight-part TV series will see 10 fledgling designers tackle interior design challenges and compete to win a life-changing design contract with a prestigious commercial client.

-Fearne recently left Celebrity Juice, the wacky ITV gameshow co-starring Keith Lemon and This Morning’s Holly Willoughby, after 10 years on the show.
+A popular television and radio presenter best known for Celebrity Juice, Fearn left this wacky ITV gameshow co-starring Keith Lemon and This Morning’s Holly Willoughby in December 2018, after 10 years on the show.

-The teams of blossoming designers on Project Interiors will be confronted with a new space to transform each week as they attempt to impress the judges, from redesigning hair salons to holiday chalets to family homes.
+The teams of blossoming designers on Interior Design Masters will be confronted with a new space to transform each week as they attempt to impress the judges, from redesigning hair salons to holiday chalets to family homes.

 Working to tight deadlines, the teams are put to the test throughout the competition as they are judged on their creative skill as designers, as well as their ability to manage a project from the initial planning to execution.